Article first published May 2016, updated May 2019

 Keep it short

 It’s likely that half of the subscribers who open your emails spend less than 10 seconds reading them.
 Don’t bother trying to display a full feature film within your email.
-We recommend keeping your video under 60 seconds.
+It’s a good idea to keep your video under 60 seconds.

 Keep file size low